 When asked how his perception of college changed since starting with College Possible, Jerry said: “My friends said college wasn’t for us but they didn’t realize we had a resource to help bridge the gap.
 I didn’t think college was for me either, but I was still going to do it.
 It’s about opportunity and I’m always going to take advantage.”

 “College Possible not only showed me I could get into college, it showed me the resources I needed for me to get in.”

 College helped Jerry hone and refine his skills, such as his natural ability to network and build meaningful relationships, as well as apply them to his professional ambitions.

-Currently, Jerry serves as an AmeriCorps coach for College Possible in St. Paul, Minnesota.
+After he graduated from college, Jerry served as an AmeriCorps coach for College Possible in St. Paul, Minnesota.
 College coaches support students as they transition from high school into college.
-They also help link students to student services already available on campus, and plan on- and off-campus events.
+They also help link students to student services already available on campus and plan on- and off-campus events.

 “When I was going over my plan after graduation, I pondered where I would be today without my College Possible coaches.
 That’s when I knew I wanted to help someone who is in a similar situation to the one I was in.
 My coach, Matt, helped me realize that college was possible for me.
 Now I want to help out students and show people that college is possible for everyone.”